 The Eberhard-Schultz-Stiftung für soziale Menschenrechte und Partizipation (Eberhard-Schultz-Foundation for Social Human Rights and Participation)

 Our foundation is a non-profit, and charitable organization, dedicated to promote and protect the Social Human Rights.
-We want to force the German government and others in the EU and worldwide to ratify the International Covenant on Economic, Social and Cultural Rights (ICESCR) so that these Social Human Rights gain the status as enforceable law by legal actions.
-Our foundation is part of the Citizens for Europe-Network.You can find our profile at the Citizens website here and our call to the German government "Finally ratify the International Covenant on Economic, Social and Cultural Rights!” (see below).
+We want to force the German government and others in the EU and worldwide to ratify the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (ICESCR) so that these Social Human Rights gain the status as enforceable law by legal actions.
+Our foundation is part of the Citizens for Europe-Network.You can find our profile at the Citizens website here and our call to the German government "Finally ratify the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights!” (see below).

 There are 37,000 children dying of hunger globally.
 Millions of people are deprived of education, housing, work and the conditions for a life worthy of a human being, although these conditions are bindingly laid down as a "Human Right of the second generation" in international law.
 It is about time that these Social Human Rights are adopted as enforceable national law.
 Our foundation is aiming to create the necessary awareness and conditions for that.